Welcome to a sneak preview of my Book, due out in mid 2022

 At the peak of my audition career, I was routinely making it to the final or semi-final rounds of auditions with some fine and fancy orchestras (New York Philharmonic, Cleveland Orchestra) and sometimes playing weeks-long trials for plum positions (Royal Opera Covent Garden, Royal Philharmonic, Houston Symphony, Toronto Symphony).
 I could almost taste the glory.
 On the other hand, I was routinely not getting the job that I wanted and had worked so hard for.
 Heck, I was sometimes not even making it past the first competitive round, ending up instead in the trash heap of demoralized players dismissed after a first hearing.
 Your six minutes are up, and poof!
 There goes months of preparation and hundreds—sometimes thousands—of dollars of travel costs.
 The list of those orchestras is way too long to print.

 Why was I sometimes sailing and other times flailing?
-I was prepared on my craft—and had 18,500 hours of diligence behind me to prove it!
+I was prepared on my craft—and had years of diligent practice behind me to prove it!

 Turns out, my craft was not the problem.
 What I was not prepared on was my peak performance mindset.
 In fact, I hadn’t even realized that there was such thing as a peak performance mindset.
 I had always thought that either you were good at what you do or bad at what you do, and if you were good at what you do, you’d succeed.
 The flip side of this of course is that if you were failing, it meant you weren’t that good after all.
 Even though I knew deep inside that I was good at what I did, I always seemed to be bad at it when it mattered—and that translated to a lot of conflicting and negative circular thought patterns.
 What a head-spin this was.

 Does this feeling sound familiar?
 You know that you’re good, but you find yourself failing repeatedly, so you think that maybe you’re no good after all, yet deep down you know that you are good… and so the doubt and puzzlement cycles on.

-Now that I am a coach to professionals in business and in the performing arts, I see this familiar cycle all the time in other people, too.
-Most people I encounter are experts in their fields but have little or no training on the physical and mental elements of what it takes to deliver their excellence in a high-stakes situation, so they often under-deliver in those really key moments.
+Now that I am a coach to professionals in the performing arts and in business, I see this familiar cycle all the time in other people, too.
+Most people I encounter are experts in their fields, but have little or no training on the physical and mental elements of what it takes to deliver their excellence in a high-stakes situation.
+This is why they often under-deliver in those really key moments.
 I can now recognize that in this same way, I was an expert with my musical preparation but had absolutely no training on how to prepare my mind and body to deliver myself consistently.
 No wonder I was failing myself.

 I truly knew nothing about how to deal with the physical and mental manifestations of feeling pressure in high-stakes moments.
 The only thing that all musicians seemed to know about or agree upon was, “eat bananas.”
 (More on bananas later).
 I did, however, know that professional athletes had extensive mental skills training to help them towards peak performance, so I went in search of some of that to see whether it could help me.

 I went back to school when nobody was looking.
 Between gigs, I took 2 years of full-time formal study focused on psychology, counselling, and a bit of physiology.
 I took such delight in everything I learned—every subject I studied seemed to have relevance to my experiences as a performer.
 I quickly realized there was a curriculum to be created that I wished I had been able to access when I was a student, and which I thought the whole world should have for their own self-betterment.
 So I set off to create it—or at least a version of it.
 And now I’ve decided to share it with you here.

-On the other end of things, sport psychology material helped me to understand the pursuit of consistency and excellence in performance, focus and flow, motivation, competition, co-operation, and the all-important task of controlling the controllables (e.g., my craft, my mental and physical preparedness) and learning to accept the uncontrollables (such as how good the competitors are, how crabby the decision-makers are that day, or whether Mercury is in retrograde on competition day).
+Sport and performance psychology material helped me to understand the pursuit of consistency and excellence in performance, focus and flow, motivation, competition, co-operation, and the all-important task of controlling the controllables (such as my craft, or my mental and physical preparedness) and learning to accept the uncontrollables (such as how good the competitors are, how crabby the decision-makers are that day, or whether Mercury is in retrograde on competition day).

 In the end, I created a program that helps people to prepare for high-stakes performances and interactions.
-Amazingly, it worked.
-I learned how to get the upper hand over myself in my auditions (although it certainly took some trial and error), and ultimately, I won the audition that I most wanted to win—a position in the orchestra of the Canadian Opera Company.
+Amazingly, it worked!
+Although it certainly took some trial and error, I learned how to get the upper hand over myself in my auditions.
+Ultimately, I won the audition that I most wanted to win—a position in the orchestra of the Canadian Opera Company.
 Today, I blow into my wooden stick and wiggle my fingers in the opera pit while famous singers scream high drama in fancy wigs and cakey makeup right above my head.
 Occasionally, stray flower petals, fake dollar bills, and imitation snow find their way from the stage down into the pit, landing on my music stand at curtain time.
 It’s quite a nice life, really.
 It is my hope that what got me here can help you to get where you want to go, too.

 What follows in this book is an introduction to and overview of mental and physical preparation and performance skills, and an exploration into understanding and managing the physical manifestations of freakage-outage.
 Our adventure over the next 300 pages will include:

-Of course, if at any point you feel like your anxieties are greater than this book can help you with, please do consult a qualified counsellor.
+If at any point you feel like your anxieties are greater than this book can help you with, please consult a qualified counsellor.
 If any point you think I have no idea what I am talking about, just stop reading and give the book away to one of those free roadside libraries.
 And if at any point you think I’m brilliant, hooray!
 (My dad thinks I am brilliant).

 Meanwhile, may my own failures inspire your successes.
 Now, read on, so you can get out there and get out of your own way.

 I hope you enjoyed this introduction to Manage Your Nerves.
-The book should be out by late 2021.
+The book should be out by mid 2022.
 If you would like to receive a notice when it’s ready, please sign up here!